skyfielders/python-skyfield/skyfield/documentation/time.rst

 Days are always 24 hours, hours always 60 minutes, and minutes always 60 seconds without any variation or exceptions.
-Such time scales are not appropriate for your morning alarm clock because they will never be delayed or adjusted to stay in sync with the slowing rotation of the earth.
+Such time scales are not appropriate for your morning alarm clock because they are never delayed or adjusted to stay in sync with the slowing rotation of the earth.
 But that is what makes them useful for astronomical calculation — because physics keeps up its dance,